JMayrbaeurl/azure-iotedge-boschnexo-sample/README.md

 ## Development

 The complete project was developed with Visual Studio Code, leveraging the Azure IoT Edge support.
-Don't forget to set the System environment variable 'nexopublisher.connectionstring' to the Azure IoT Hub connection string of your device if you want to run and debug the nexopublisher from Visual Studio Code.
+Don't forget to set the System environment variable 'nexopublisher_connectionString' to the Azure IoT Hub connection string of your device if you want to run and debug the nexopublisher from Visual Studio Code.

 ## Sample visualization of the tightening process curve in [Azure Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/)